Home » Plants » Lactuca canadensis

 Habitat

-Canada lettuce is a common and widely-distributed generalist species that is found in a variety of sunny to partly-sunny habitats that have experienced some disturbance.
+Lactuca canadensis is a common and widely-distributed species that is found in a variety of sunny to partly-sunny habitats that have experienced some disturbance.
+It is a generalist with respect to soil and moisture conditions, but is adapted to a particular pattern of disturbance where vegetation is cleared from the site in one year, but grows up quickly in the subsequent year.
 Natural habitats include prairies, savannas, open woodlands, and edges, gaps, or clearings in richer deciduous forests.
-Anthropogenic habitats include roadsides, railroads, powerline clearances.
+Anthropogenic habitats include roadsides, railroads.
+It is often most abundant at the interface between natural and anthropogenic habitats, such as roadsides or paths through partly-wooded areas, powerline clearances, or weedy portions of parks and suburban gardens.

-Tolerates a range of moisture conditions from moist to slightly dry, tending to be both more common and more vigorous in slightly moister habitats.
-Tolerant of a wide range of soil fertility and soil pH.
-Usually found in loamy to clay-loam soils, but also tolerates soil with a significant portion of gravel or rock.
+It tolerates a range of moisture conditions from moist to slightly dry, tending to be both more common and more vigorous in slightly moister habitats.
+It also tolerates a wide range of soil fertility and pH.
+It usually occurs in loamy to clay-loam soils, but tolerates soil with a significant portion of clay, gravel, or rock.
 In the southeasternmost portions of its range, especially in coastal areas, it also occurs on sandy soils.
-Tolerant of some degree of soil, and can occur along brackish marshes and in coastal areas.
+It tolerates some degree of salinity, and can occur along brackish marshes and in coastal areas, as well as in areas exposed to winter road salt.

-Relative to the native tall blue lettuce (Lactuca biennis) and woodland lettuce (Lactuca floridana), Canada lettuce is less tolerant of shade but more tolerant of acidic soils.
-Relative to hairy lettuce (Lactuca hirsuta), Canada lettuce is much more common, but less tolerant of sandy soil.
-Relative to the introduced prickly lettuce (Lactuca serriola), Canada lettuce is more shade-tolerant and prefers moister habitats, is less tolerant of very dry habitats and very nutrient-poor soils, and, at least in the East, is more likely to occur in high-quality natural habitats and less restricted to disturbed and anthropogenic habitats.
+Relative to the native tall blue lettuce (Lactuca biennis) and woodland lettuce (Lactuca floridana), Lactuca canadensis is less tolerant of shade but more tolerant of acidic soils.
+Relative to hairy lettuce (Lactuca hirsuta), Lactuca canadensis is much more common, but less tolerant of sandy soil and dry conditions.
+Relative to the introduced prickly lettuce (Lactuca serriola), Lactuca canadensis is more shade-tolerant and prefers moister habitats, is less tolerant of drought and nutrient-poor or thin soils, and, at least in the East, is more likely to occur in natural habitats and less restricted to disturbed and anthropogenic habitats.

 Life Cycle

-Canada lettuce usually grows as a biennial, but can grow as an annual under favorable conditions.
+Lactuca canadensis usually grows as a biennial, but can grow as an annual when conditions favor rapid growth both for it and competing vegetation.

 Plants initially establish as a basal rosette and usually persist only as a rosette through their first growing season.
 Plants quickly establish a deep taproot, which sometimes has considerable horizontal branches.
 Basal leaves can be evergreen in mild winters.